List of historical medical schools in the United Kingdom: Edinburgh

-The Polish School of Medicine operated in Edinburgh from 1941 to 1949, originally to provide doctors for I Polish Army Corps which had been evacuated to Britain after the fall of France in World War II.
+The Polish School of Medicine operated in Edinburgh from 1941 to 1949, originally to provide doctors for the Polish Army Corps which had been evacuated to Britain after the fall of France in World War II.
 At first it enabled medical students from the Polish universities, which had all been closed by the German administration, to complete their courses and qualify.
 Instruction and examination were mostly in Polish.
 As well as the University's facilities, the Paderewski Hospital was set up on the Western General Hospital site.
 It was not feasible to move the school as a unit to Poland after the liberation.
 The school was both a faculty of the University of Edinburgh and a university authorised by the Polish government in exile (in London), and the Dean also had the powers of a Polish Rector Magnificus.
 Of 337 students enrolled, 227 graduated, 38 transferred to British universities and 71 discontinued their studies.
 The school awarded both British degrees of Bachelor of Medicine and Bachelor of Surgery and a Polish Dyplom Lekarza on the same bilingual Latin-Polish certificate.
 Nineteen progressed to Doctor of Medicine (MD).